Campus Security Authorities and Responsible Employees

 If you witness a crime occurring, it is always best to call 911 and Campus Safety at 717.361.1111.

-When a crime is reported to a CSA, first ask the person if they would like to report it to the Department of Campus Safety.
+When a crime is reported to a CSA /Responsible Employee, first ask the person if they would like to report it to the Department of Campus Safety.
 If so, contact Campus Safety at 717.361.1264.
 If not, the CSA must submit, on a timely basis, the crime information to Campus Safety.
-This can be accomplished by calling Campus Safety, contacting the ECTipline, or by submitting this form (requires JayWeb Login).
+This can be accomplished by calling Campus Safety and submitting the CSA and Responsible Employee Form.

 WHAT CRIMES SHOULD CSAs REPORT?